 You can learn more about the international Baha'i community here:

-Our SupportSoul Food is proudly supported by the Baha'i Council of South-Eastern Australia and the Office of Multicultural Affairs and Citizenship.
+Our SupportSoul Food is proudly supported by the Baha'i Council of South-Eastern Australia.

 Study CirclesIn response to interest from Soul Food guests, the Bahá’í community is now offering a series of regular 'Study Circles' – as an opportunity to further explore subjects related to spiritual development.